-Wolverhampton Grammar School will not unfairly discriminate against any applicant for employment on the basis of conviction or other details revealed.
+The School will not unfairly discriminate against any applicant for employment on the basis of conviction or other details disclosed.
 The School makes appointment decisions on the basis of merit and ability.
-If an applicant has a criminal record this will not automatically bar him/her from employment within the School.
-Instead, each case will be decided on its merits in accordance with the objective assessment criteria set out below.
+If an applicant has a criminal record this will not automatically bar them from employment with the School.
+Each case will be decided on its merits in accordance with the objective assessment criteria set out in paragraph 8.2 below.

 All positions within the School are exempt from the provisions of the Rehabilitation of Offenders Act 1974.
-All applicants must therefore declare all previous convictions and cautions, including those which would normally be considered "spent" except for those received for an offence committed in the United Kingdom if it has been filtered in accordance with the DBS filtering rules apply (see above).
+All applicants must therefore declare all previous convictions and cautions, including those which would normally be considered "spent" except those received for an offence committed in the United Kingdom if it has been filtered in accordance with the DBS filtering rules (see section 4.3.1 above).